Skip to content

 The program reached more than 2 million young people during the decade of Pathfinder support and millions more since.
 The government adapted the program during the pandemic to reach Mozambicans of all ages with information about COVID-19 and works with Pathfinder to provide reproductive health care in all provinces.

-In India, Pathfinder led a groundbreaking program, called PRACHAR, which supported millions of young couples and adolescents
+In India, Pathfinder led a groundbreaking program, called PRACHAR, which supported millions of young couples and adolescents.

-Helping them to adopt healthy reproductive behaviors and tackle social norms that pressure them to marry and have children before they are ready.
+PRACHAR helped them to adopt healthy reproductive behaviors and tackle social norms that pressure them to marry and have children before they are ready.
 Young women who took part in the program married almost three years later than those who did not.
 The program trained more than 1,000 frontline health workers and 20 local partners and the Bihar government over a period of 12 years, resulting in a highly sustainable model that other organizations have sought to replicate locally and globally.